GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1/Tableau development_v1.md

 ---

 ## Introduction
-This document sets out the processes used to create version 1 of the Digital Exclusion Risk Index on Tableau.
+This document sets out the processes used to create version 1 of the Digital Exclusion Risk Index on Tableau<sup>[1](#ft1)</sup>.
 In comparison to the version 1 notes, which details the considerations and issues in calculatng and building the tool, this document sets out how one might build exactly the same tool in Tableau.
 It covers the data input to version 1 of the tool, the calculated fields, the sheets created and the final dashboard.

 The aim of this development document is to update users so that they can also create a similar tool using their own data, or to recreate the DERI tool in full.
+It should be read alongside the [notes document](Notes_v1.md), [data sources](Data%20sources_v1.csv), and the [methodology](DERI%20Score%20Methodology_v1.md).

 ## Tableau versions
 There are two versions of Tableau that have been used to create the tool.
 The first is v2018.3.4.
 This was used for the creation of much of the original tool.
 However, newer versions provide additional elements that are beneficial for different components of the tool.
 As a result, at a later stage a new v.2020.3.0 was used.